simpler-env/SimplerEnv/ADDING_NEW_ENVS_ROBOTS.md

      - Other relevant functions are the `step_action` function in `ManiSkill2_real2sim/mani_skill2_real2sim/envs/sapien_env.py` and the `set_action`, `before_simulation_step` functions in `ManiSkill2_real2sim/mani_skill2_real2sim/agents/base_agent.py`.
    - Add dummy stiffness and damping controller parameters; we will do system identification later.
    - Add cameras to the robot; camera poses are with respect to the link on the robot specified by `actor_uid`.
 In SAPIEN, camera pose follows ROS convention, i.e., x forward, y left, z up.
-     - To minimize the real-to-sim evaluation gap, it is **highly** recommended to calibrate your cameras and input the intrinsic parameters in the robot agent implementation.
-We found that current policies are quite brittle to camera calibration errors during sim eval.
+     - To minimize the real-to-sim evaluation gap, it is recommended to calibrate your cameras and input the intrinsic parameters in the robot agent implementation.

 <details>
 <summary>**Notes on camera calibration**: </summary>
 Besides using regular camera calibration approaches, you can also use tools like [fSpy](https://github.com/stuffmatic/fSpy).
 In this case, aim your camera at a large rectangular surface such that all 4 sides of the surface can be seen, and also ensure that 2 vertical lines that are parallel to each other (e.g., 2 lines on the wall) can be seen.
 Then, input 3 pairs of vanishing lines (2 pairs of lines on the horizontal surface + 1 pair of vertical lines) into fSpy to obtain intrinsic parameters for the camera.
 For an illustrative example, see `images/fSpy_calibration_example.png`.

-Additionally, if you already know the robot joint positions and the camera extrinsics for a particular real-world observation image, you can use `ManiSkill2_real2sim/mani_skill2_real2sim/examples/demo_manual_control_custom_envs.py` to overlay a real image onto the simulation image and manually tune the intrinsic parameters such that the gripper in the real image aligns with the gripper in the simulation image.
 </details>

 3. Perform system identification for the robot.